ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step3.md

 #### Build the container image from Dockerfile

-Because the Dockerfile is set to use the files in the `Common` directory from the source code github repo, we must then replace those files with our tutorial specific configuration files before building the Docker image.
-That is, we need to copy server.xml and server.env.docker files into the `Common` folder.
+Because the Dockerfile is set to use the files in the **Common** directory from the source code github repository, we must then replace those files with our tutorial specific configuration files before building the Docker image.
+That is, we need to copy **server.xml** and **server.env.docker** files into the **Common** folder.
+For doing so, execute on [a terminal window](troubleshooting.md#open-the-terminal):

 1. `cp /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/server.xml /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/`
 2. `cp /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/server.env.step3 /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/server.env.docker`

-Likewise, we need to do the same for the Dockerfile we will use for this tutorial which is specific for it.
+Likewise, we need to do the same with the **Dockerfile** we will use for this tutorial:

-`cp /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/Dockerfile /home/skytap/PurpleCompute/git/refarch-jee-customerorder/`
+1. `cp /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/Dockerfile /home/skytap/PurpleCompute/git/refarch-jee-customerorder/`

-Finally, we copy the DB2 libraries WebSphere Application Server Liberty server will need to make our application to connect to the DB2 database.
-We need to copy these DB2 libraries into the `Common` folder since any source must be inside the context of the build because the first step of a docker build is to send the context directory (and subdirectories) to the docker daemon.
+Also, we have to copy the DB2 libraries WebSphere Application Server Liberty server needs to enable our application to connect to the DB2 database.
+We have to copy these DB2 libraries into the **Common** folder too since that is where we have defined these libraries to be in our Dockerfile.
+Again, execute on [a terminal window](troubleshooting.md#open-the-terminal):

 1. `cp /home/skytap/PurpleCompute/db2lib/db2jcc4.jar /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/`
 2. `cp /home/skytap/PurpleCompute/db2lib/db2jcc_license_cu.jar /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/`